Millionaire Statistics, Facts & Resources for 2021

 How Many Millionaires Are There?

-There are several methodologies used to determine an answer to this simple question, resulting in many different answers.
-Be sure to understand how the calculations were made so that it’s consistent with how you want to use the data.
+There are many methodologies used to determine an answer to this simple question, producing many different answers, some of which conflict with each other.
+Be sure to understand how the calculations were made so that it’s consistent with what you’re looking for.
 After much of our own research, below are the sources and statistics that we believe are the best.

-- Credit Suisse’s latest global wealth report shows there are 46.8 million millionaires (measured in USD) worldwide, up 1.1 million over the last 12 months.
+- Credit Suisse’s latest global wealth report shows there are 46.8 million millionaires (measured in USD) worldwide.

 - Of those, 40% or 18.6 million individuals are in the United States